ManifoldScholar/manifold-docs/_docs/projects/accounts/users.md

 ## User Permissions Available for Scoping

-These permissions live in a project’s People tab and can be assigned to users with Reader roles (the default user role) on a project-by-project basis.
+These permissions live in a project’s Permissions tab and can be assigned to users with Reader roles (the default user role) on a project-by-project basis.

 ### Can modify the project